Senior Lecturer - Computing

 For questions regarding study and admissions please contact us:

-Our Software Engineering BSc (Hons) programme enables students to develop and apply a range of industry essential analytical and problem-solving techniques to facilitate real-world computer software development scenarios.
+The Software Engineering BSc degree programme enables students to develop and apply a range of industry essential analytical and problem-solving techniques to facilitate real-world computer software development scenarios.

 Through their learning journey, students will study modern software engineering elicitation, analysis, specification, design, programming, testing and software evaluation theories and will devise solutions to real and simulated industry problems.
-Students will have the opportunity to have a hands-on approach with a variety of modern software development tools, languages and development environments.
+BSc Software Engineering students will have the opportunity to have a hands-on approach with a variety of modern software development tools, languages and development environments.

 Students will have the opportunity to attend the annual UON IoT Workshop with guest speakers and presenters from the local, national and international industry.
 This is a great opportunity for the students to meet and work with colleagues from different year groups but also with professionals with several years in the industry.